-Students must have a diagnosis of ASD (as outlined in the DSM V Diagnostic and Statistical Manual of Mental Disorders - 5th Edition (DSM-V).
-Students identified with a diagnosis of Autism

-Spectrum Disorder, as outlined in the Diagnostic and Statistical Manual of Mental Disorders-5th Edition (DSM-V), in this area may receive support in the following settings placements:
+Students must have a diagnosis of ASD (as outlined in the DSM V - Diagnostic and Statistical Manual of Mental Disorders - 5th Edition (DSM-V).
+Students identified with a diagnosis of Autism Spectrum Disorder, as outlined in the Diagnostic and Statistical Manual of Mental Disorders-5th Edition (DSM-V), in this area may receive support in the following settings placements:

-- In-classroom assistance;
+- ↔ In-classroom assistance;

-- In-school resource withdrawal; or
+- ↔ In-school resource withdrawal; or

-- Support from the Itinerant-Special Education Teacher on Special AssignmentASD Resource Team and/or Speech and Language Services.
+- → Support from for programming to school staff from the Itinerant Special Education TOSATeacher on Special AssignmentASD Resource Team and/or Speech and Language Services.

 The ASD Resource TeamSpecial Education Teacher on Special Assignment (TOSA), using a multidisciplinary approach, acts as a resource to the school-based PDT.
-The team TOSA is accessed through the Learning Coordinator-Special Education, and is available for any studentstudents in need who haves been diagnosed as having ASD.
-The ASD ResourceSpecial Education Teacher on Special Assignment team also provides occasional and/or ongoing school-based in-service.
+The team-TOSA is accessed through the Learning Coordinator-Special Education, and is available for any students tudents in need who haves been diagnosed as having ASD.
+The ASD ResourceSpecial Education TOSATeacher on Special Assignment team also provides occasional and/or ongoing school-based in-service.